 Chef Lily's classes have also strengthened the library's relationship with other community partners.
 Neighboring Willy St. Coop now donates all of the food for monthly cooking-themed Terrific Tuesday programs for teens, as well as summer Saturday evening teen programs at Lakeview.

-We're so grateful for partners like Chef Lily who are excited to use the library as a platform and expand our impact to our community, and grateful to partners such as CUNA Mutual Foundation for funding these and other cooking classes at the Meadowridge Library.
+We're so grateful for partners like Chef Lily who are excited to use the library as a platform and expand our impact in the community, and grateful to partners such as CUNA Mutual Foundation for funding these and other cooking classes at the Meadowridge Library.
 We're delighted that food literacy can be one more way we support Madison.